Epilepsy

 This is rare, but it's important to be aware of the danger because it may sometimes be preventable.

-The main thing you can do to reduce your risk is to make sure your epilepsy is well controlled by taking your medication as recommended and avoiding seizure triggers when possible.
+The main thing you can do to reduce your risk is to make sure your epilepsy is well controlled by taking your medicine as recommended and avoiding seizure triggers when possible.

 If you're worried your epilepsy is poorly controlled, contact your epilepsy specialist.
 It may be possible to refer you to a specialist epilepsy centre for further treatment.